Hemry81/GTASA-Remix/README.md

 - **ImVehFt – Improved Vehicle Features : [ImVehFt](https://www.mixmods.com.br/2020/01/imvehft-improved-vehicle-features/)**.
 - **VehFuncs v2.4 : [VehFuncs](https://www.mixmods.com.br/2023/01/sa-vehfuncs/)**.

+**Please note that any additional mods not listed here may cause conflicts and potentially break our mod.
+We strongly advise against installing any other mods unless you have a thorough understanding of their compatibility and potential effects.**

 # Contributing
 - We welcome contributions from the community!
 If you have any improvements or suggestions for the GTASA RTX-Remix mod, please follow our guidelines for contributing.
 Fork this repository, make your modifications, and submit a pull request.